ambimorph/recluse/README.rst

 * article_randomiser, which reproducibly randomly divides a corpus into training, development, and test sets.
 * nltk_based_segmenter_tokeniser, which does sentence segmentation and word tokenisation.
   It is optimised for Wikipedia type text, and it has a mode that preserves the untokenised text (modulo extra whitespace).
+* vocabulary_generator and the helper class vocabulary_cutter.
+This wraps srilm as it makes unigram counts, and then selects the most frequent.